akul-star/ASIC/README.md

 ![Screenshot from 2023-08-09 17-43-08](https://github.com/akul-star/ASIC/assets/75561390/d1d37995-c3c6-4fd1-8b3c-8c3bcce1899b)

 ---
-Now that we have design as well as the test bench, we cab use iverilog (icarus verilog) to compile the two files and give an outout in form of a VCD file or a Valur Change Dump file which is only given as output if change in input is given to the simulator.
+Now that we have design as well as the test bench, we cab use iverilog (icarus verilog) to compile the two files and give an outout in form of a VCD file or a Value Change Dump file which is only given as output if change in input is given to the simulator.
 This VCD (Value Change Dump) file is a standard file format used in digital simulation to capture and store the changes in signal values over time during a simulation run.
 This VCD file can be converted to waveforms using gtkWAVE that we installed already.

 ---
 ![2](https://github.com/akul-star/ASIC/assets/75561390/464a762c-1004-4233-aca8-5721d98ce77a)